MatthewELucio/Networks-Project/README.md

 See the API server code (`api_server.py`) for detailed request/response formats.

-# 🔐 Setting Up SSL Decryption

-To allow the application to analyze encrypted HTTPS traffic (e.g., traffic to LLMs like ChatGPT), you must configure your browser to log its SSL/TLS keys to a file that our Docker container can read.

 ### Step 1: Set the Environment Variable
 You need to tell your browser where to save the keys.
 We will set this to be **inside this project folder**.